nosovk/flowershow/content/NA/Sales/betting-affiliate/milestones-tech.md

 #### Infra
 As infrastructure layer we want to use Docker+Loki+Grafana as observability tool chain for Admin Panel and Data Gateway service.

+#### Org
+For development process we stick to Atlassian products.
+We use Jira, Bitbucket, Confluence, Bamboo for the development process.
+Also we use MatterMost as internal messenger for real-time communication.